christojeffrey/speed-layer/README.md

 how to run in spark

+open spark terminal in docker using
+`docker exec -it spark-master bash`

 first, install kafka using
 `pip install kafka-python`

-then, run the spark job using `$SPARK_HOME/bin/spark-submit /opt/spark-apps/main.py`

-need certain package, so use this to run the spark job with the package `$SPARK_HOME/bin/spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0 /opt/spark-apps/main.py`
+then, run the spark job using `$SPARK_HOME/bin/spark-submit /opt/spark-apps/main.py` this resulted in error. because we need certain package, so use this to run the spark job with the package `$SPARK_HOME/bin/spark-submit --packages org.apache.spark:spark-sql-kafka-0-10_2.12:3.0.0 /opt/spark-apps/main.py`